-Biometric and In-App Out-of-band (OOB) authentication are types of two-factor authentication that requires a secondary verification method through a separate communication channel2.
-If Biometrics is being used for authentication, this secondary verification is obtained via Biometric data.
+Biometric, In-App Out-of-band (OOB) authentication and KBA are types of two-factor authentication that requires a secondary verification method through a separate communication channel1.
+If Biometrics is being used for authentication, this secondary verification is obtained via Biometric data2.
 If In-App OOB is being used, the secondary verification is obtained via your customer In-App application.
+If Knowledge-Based Authentication (KBA) is used, secondary verification is obtained via a security question combined with a One Time Password (OTP) to authenticate the cardholder.

-Both Biometric and In-App OOB authentication are considered to be a form of Strong Customer Authentication (SCA).
+Biometric, In-App OOB authentication and KBA are considered to be a form of Strong Customer Authentication (SCA).